Gabrielle Williams: Political career

-Williams ran for the seat of Dandenong at the 2014 Victorian State Election, successfully retaining the seat after longstanding local MP John Pandazopoulos retired.
+Williams ran for the seat of Dandenong at the 2014 Victorian State Election, successfully retaining the seat after the retirement of long-standing MP John Pandazopoulos.
 In December 2014, Williams was appointed as Parliamentary Secretary for Carers and Volunteers.
 In July 2016, she became the Parliamentary Secretary for Industry, Employment and Volunteers.
 In November 2016, following a further reshuffle, Williams was appointed Parliamentary Secretary for Health and Parliamentary Secretary for Carers and Volunteers.

 Upon the return of the Andrews Labor Government at the 2018 Victorian State Election, Williams entered the Ministry as the Minister for Women, Minister for Youth and the Minister for Prevention of Family Violence.
 Following the retirement of Gavin Jennings in March 2020, Williams was additionally appointed as Minister for Aboriginal Affairs but relinquished her role as Minister for Youth.
 In June 2022, Williams was appointed as Minister for Mental Health and Minister for Treaty and First Peoples.
 Ambulance Services was also added to her Ministerial portfolio in December 2022.

 With the resignation of Andrews as premier on 26 September 2023 and the subsequent cabinet reshuffle, Williams was appointed the Minister for Public and Active Transport, the Minister for Consumer Affairs, and the Minister for Government Services in the Jacinta Allan Labor government.

 Williams is a member of the Australian Republic Movement and has voiced her support for the 'Yes' campaign in the 2023 Australian Indigenous Voice referendum.

+Williams became deputy leader of the Victorian Labor Party and Deputy Premier during the 2026 Victorian Labor Party leadership election.
+Williams was also briefly elected as interim leader of the Victorian Labor Party and interim Premier after Attorney-General Sonya Kilkenny of the left faction was nominated for the leadership.
+She ultimately relinquished those positions when Kilkenny withdrew allowing then-Deputy Premier Ben Carroll to assume those positions unopposed.

 Personal life

-Williams was previously married.
-She has one son and has been open about her IVF journey and life as a solo mother by choice.
+Williams has one son and has been open about her IVF journey and life as a solo mother by choice.
 She is a joint number one ticket holder for the Melbourne Storm, a supporter of the Collingwood AFL and AFLW teams, and number one ticket holder for the Southside Flyers WNBL team.